 It’s worth noting that the bait used inside such stations is completely safe for kids and pets.
 Its formula is irresistible to termites, so it’ll be hard to ignore if there is any termite activity near the bait station.
 Termites then take the bait back to their colony to share with the others and bring demise to the whole colony.

-Once our termite treatment plan is in action, we’ll keep an eye on the bait stations and record the trends in termite activity.
+Once our termite treatment plan is in action in your Sydney home or business, we’ll keep an eye on the bait stations and record the trends in termite activity.
 This way, we can adjust our termite control measures according to the situation.

 At the end of each visit, our technicians will provide you with written reports on any new measures deployed, in addition to the expected timeframe for when the termite activity in your house should be eradicated.